salvadorbuse/salvadorbuse.com/pages/favourites.md

 <a name="podcasts"></a>

 #### Podcasts and YouTube Channels

+(Note: these are all links to Apple Podcasts)

 ##### Podcasts
 * [80,000 Hours](https://podcasts.apple.com/us/podcast/80-000-hours-podcast-with-rob-wiblin/id1245002988) (Rob Wiblin interviews guests about effective altruism and their effective careers)
 * [A History of the World in 100 Objects](https://podcasts.apple.com/us/podcast/a-history-of-the-world-in-100-objects/id351096296) (BBC, what it says on the tin)